-Fun to make, look at and eat.
-Quick to boot.
+Quick and fun to make, look at and eat.

 1 small to medium head cauliflower, washed